Federal Student Loan Guide

 How can I apply for federal student loans for college?

 Federal student loans for college include Direct loans (Subsidized and Unsubsidized), Perkins loans, Parent PLUS loans, and GradPLUS loans.
 These loans are federally funded and come with low interest rates.
 They are aimed at making higher education a possibility for every student in the nation.
 To apply for Federal student loans, you must submit a FAFSA, which is available at fafsa.ed.gov.

 What if I have already exhausted my federal loans for college and am in need of more funding?

-It is not unusual for students to sometimes exhaust their original funding before their degree program is completed.
-In such a scenario. the best thing to do is to approach your school’s financial aid office and ask for emergency funds.
-Second, tap into federal loans; Perkins loans are part of the federal loan options and are awarded on the basis of extreme financial need.
-The last and sure-shot option is to apply for a private student loan.
-These loans are easy to obtain and are guaranteed as long as your credit rating is satisfactory.
+It’s not unusual for students to reach the federal borrowing limit before their degree program is completed.
+In such a scenario, the best thing to do is approach your school’s financial aid office and ask for emergency funds.
+Another option is to apply for a private student loan.
+Remember that private student loans are easier to obtain if you have a good credit score.